Metrication in Canada: Conversion process

-The Liberal federal government of Pierre Trudeau first began implementing metrication in Canada in 1970 with a government agency dedicated to implementing the project, the Metric Commission, being established in 1971.
+The Liberal federal government of Pierre Trudeau first began implementing metrication in Canada in 1970 with a government agency dedicated to implementing the project, the Metric Commission, being established in 1971 by the Weights and Measures Act.
 By the mid-1970s, metric product labelling was introduced.
 In 1972, the provinces agreed to make all road signs metric by 1977.
 During the Labour Day weekend in 1977, every speed limit sign in the country was changed from mph to km/h.
 From the same time every new car sold had to have a speedometer that showed speed in km/h and distance in km.
 The distances on road signs were changed to kilometres during the next few months.
 Gasoline pumps changed from imperial gallons to litres in 1979.

-There was some resistance to metrication, especially as the sectors of the economy grew in number where the federal Weights and Measures Act required metric to be used.
+There was some resistance to metrication.
 The metrication of gasoline and diesel fuel sales in 1979 prompted 37 Progressive Conservative Members of Parliament to open a "freedom to measure" gas station in Carleton Place, Ontario, selling gas in both imperial gallons and litres.
 The city of Peterborough, Ontario, was a noted hotbed of opposition to metrication, having been one of the government's three test centres for the metrication process.
 Bill Domm, a Member of Parliament representing the riding of Peterborough, was one of the country's most outspoken opponents of metrication.
 During this period, a few government employees lost their jobs for their opposition to metrication.
 Neil Fraser, an official with Revenue Canada who publicly opposed mandatory metric conversion, was dismissed for "conduct unacceptable for a public servant".